 The Patriarch of Moscow and All Russia Kirill I met with Chinese officials this month to discuss the finding

-These include the members of the Imperial family who were executed at Alapaevsk on July 18, 1918: Grand Duke Sergei Mikhailovich, the three sons of the Grand Duke Konstantin Konstantinovich: Princes Ioann, Constantine and Igor Konstantinovich and Prince Vladimir Paley.
-The remains of Elizabeth Feodorovna and her assistant, the Nun Varvara were recovered and buried at the Russian monastery in Jerusalem.
+These include the members of the Imperial family who were murdered at Alapaevsk on July 18, 1918: Grand Duke Sergei Mikhailovich, the three sons of the Grand Duke Konstantin Konstantinovich: Princes Ioann, Constantine and Igor Konstantinovich and the son of Grand Duke Paul Alexandrovich, Prince Vladimir Paley.
+The remains of Grand Duchess Elizabeth Feodorovna and her assistant, the Nun Varvara were recovered and buried at the Russian monastery in Jerusalem.

 The bodies were recovered from the mine by the White Army in 1918, who arrived too late to rescue them.
 The coffins with the bodies of the Alapaevsk martyrs were moved around Russia during struggles between the Whites and the opposing Red Army.
 Eventually they were taken to the Holy Protection of the Mother of God nunnery at Chita.
 Then in 1920 the coffins were taken out of Russia through Harbin all the way to Beijing, where they were interred in St. Seraphim Church, which in those days was located at the Russian Orthodox cemetery, just outside the city wall.